deefour/authorizer/README.md

 When generating a policy class for an object, the following assumptions are made:

  1. The policy class is resolved by taking the FQCN of the object being authorized and appending `"Policy"` *( this can be overridden)*.
- 2. The user the authorization is for is based on the return value of the `currentUser()` method.
+ 2. The user the authorization is for is based on the return value of the `user()` method.

 When generating a policy scope, the following assumptions are made:

  1. The policy class is resolved by taking the FQCN of the object being authorized and appending `"Scope"` *( this can be overridden)*.
- 2. The user the authorization is for is based on the return value of the `currentUser()` method.
+ 2. The user the authorization is for is based on the return value of the `user()` method.

 When calling the `authorize()` method, a policy class is instantiated and the following assumptions are made: